 Ok, Redox is different from other APIs.
 I got it.
 How do I get started?

 The best way to get started is to get familiar with our terminology and how we structure things.
 We’ve written a few articles designed to get you up to speed as quickly as possible.
-After you’ve read all of our “Introduction to Redox” articles you will understand:
+After you’ve read all of the articles under the “Introduction” heading on the left you will understand:

 - How we handle connectivity and data translation across nodes of the Redox network